-You will then enter Snæfellsjökull National Park, which, in spite of being the smallest of the country’s three national parks, is pregnant with destinations worth visiting.
+You will then enter Snæfellsjökull National Park, which, in spite of being the smallest of the country’s three national parks, is filled with destinations worth visiting.

 The most historic of these is Djúpalónssandur beach.
 Comprised of black, volcanic sands, it is best known for the four lifting stones that remain on the beach from a bygone age.
-Fishermen would use these stones to mark their strength and gage their suitability to working on the dangerous waves.
+Fishermen would use these stones to mark their strength and gauge their suitability to work on the dangerous waves.

 This is particularly the case for literature enthusiasts.
 The adventure in the Jules Verne novel ‘A Journey to the Centre of the Earth’ begins here, and it is the backdrop to the lesser-known novel ‘Under the Glacier’, by Nobel-Prize winning Icelander, Halldór Laxness.